JJ Redick: College career

 In the game after breaking Staples' record, Redick scored 30 points on February 19, 2006, against Miami to become the all-time leading scorer at Duke, with 2,557 points scored in his career.
 On February 25, in a game versus Temple, Redick passed Dickie Hemric's 51-year-old ACC scoring record of 2,587 points with a pair of free throws in the waning minutes of the game.
 His record was topped in one of the opening round games of the 2009 NCAA tournament by North Carolina's Tyler Hansbrough.
 Redick finished his career with 2,769 points.

 On March 10, 2006, in an ACC Tournament quarterfinal against Miami, Redick scored 25 points, setting a Duke record for points in a season with 858.
 Redick ended the season with 964 points.
 Redick came up just short of the ACC record for points scored in a season, which was set by Dennis Scott with 970 points in 1990.
 Redick also finished his career as the leading scorer in ACC tournament history.
 His total of 225 points eclipsed Wake Forest's Len Chappell, who scored 220 points in the tournament from 1960 to 1962.

 As the marquee player of the Blue Devils, Redick was the target of abuse by fans of rival teams.
-Clay Travis, of CBS Sports, called him the "most hated current athlete in America."
-After students from rivals Maryland and North Carolina discovered his cell phone number, Redick estimated that he received 50 to 75 hate calls per day from opposing fans.
-He was often the target of obscenity-laced tirades from fans.
-Redick was so often a target from rival fans that even his family members were harassed.
-Opposing crowds went as far as telling him during the game that "they had sex with his little sister" and that "your little brother is gay".
-Comments that crowds antagonized Redick with involving his underage siblings weren't dealt with.
-JJ almost quit basketball his sophomore year because of how much hate he received for no specific reason from so many people.
+In 2006, Clay Travis of CBS Sports called him the "most hated current athlete in America."
+After students from rivals Maryland and North Carolina discovered his cell phone number, Redick estimated that he received 50 to 75 hate calls per day.
+Opposing crowds would shout obscenity-laced tirades, yelling at him that "they had sex with his little sister" and "your little brother is gay".
+The abuse nearly led him to quit basketball in his sophomore year.
+He turned to writing poetry as an outlet.

 He had 36 double-figure scoring games in a single season, tied as of March 28, 2010, for 5th-most in Duke history with Jon Scheyer, Shane Battier, and Jason Williams.